codiplaykz/coditeach/README.md

-# CodiTeach Frontend
+# CodiTeach

 ## Introduction
 CodiTeach is an innovative educational platform designed to streamline the learning and teaching process.
-This frontend repository, built with React.js, TypeScript, and Vite, provides a dynamic and responsive user interface.
+This frontend repository, built with React.js, TypeScript, NestJS and Vite, provides a dynamic and responsive user interface.

 ## Setup and Installation
 1. Clone the repository: `git clone <repository-url>`.